 EGL maintains a diversified portfolio of between 40 and 60 holdings.
 Position sizes will typically range between 1.25% and 5.0% and are determined by the manager's assessment of risk versus reward.
 A position could be outside these bounds where, for example, the manager is working to increase or reduce a holding or has a particularly strong view.
-However, the manager says he is disciplined in trimming holdings as they rise (although the formal limit is 15% of NAV, the manager says that 8% is his limit as he wants to avoid a situation where one position dominates the portfolio).
+However, the manager is disciplined in trimming holdings as they rise (although the formal limit is 15% of NAV, the manager says that 8% is his limit as he wants to avoid a situation where one position dominates the portfolio).
 The manager expects portfolio turnover per annum to be in the range of 40 to 80%.

+EGL's manager is agnostic on the split between utilities and infrastructure.
 When constructing the portfolio, no consideration is given to the split between utilities and infrastructure - the manager is looking for the best opportunities at any given time, but the manager likes to maintain a balance between regulated and unregulated exposures.
 The portfolio is constructed to have what the manager describes as 'defensive growth' characteristics.
 EGL's holdings currently have betas in the range of 0.5 (e.g. UK regulated utilities) to 1.2 (e.g. renewable energy companies) with an average of circa 0.7.